vinu3783/Modd-based-book-recommendation-system-/README.md

 # Modd-based-book-recommendation-system-
-he Mood-Based Recommendation System is a smart application that suggests books based on the user's current mood, previous reads, and personalized preferences.
+The Mood-Based Recommendation System is a smart application that suggests books based on the user's current mood, previous reads, and personalized preferences.
 By analyzing user responses to a set of emotion-driven and interest-based questions, the system delivers tailored recommendations that enhance user engagement and satisfaction.

 🔍 Key Features:
 Mood Detection: Understands the user's emotional state through interactive questionnaires.